Malwarebytes/CodeQL-Jenkins/README.md

 A helper python script to integrate CodeQL into Jenkins pipelines and output a sarif file.

 The script can download CodeQL if it's not found.
 By default it looks for codeql `./codeql`, `~/codeql` and `C:/Program Files/codeql`.
+It runs on both Python 2.7 and 3.x.

 For example, for a sample C# app located in `C:/app`: